Blue-Wall-Group/BlueWallGroup-wiki-archive/Definition-of-Quality.md

                    the artifact a developer is putting up for acceptance.

 * Meet accessibility standards
-    * Definition: Ensure that all artifact produced for users meet accessibility standards defined by MediaWiki, in order to make this product (MediaWiki) accessible for ALL users.
+    * Definition: Ensure that all artifacts produced for users meet accessibility standards defined by MediaWiki, in order to make the product (MediaWiki) accessible for ALL users.
     * Rationale: One of the goals established in this course is the contribution to an HFOSS project, working to make such a widely used product as MediaWiki more accessible to all users certainly qualifies as such a contribution.